Which “brules” are you blindly following?

 You need money to live in this world.
 Period.
 So why is something so vital to our lives so demonized?

 The answer is that we tend to conflate the pursuit of money with the negative things people do and become in the name of money.
 We believe that money = greed.
-But money is simply a way to show the value for the time, energy, and services you provide.
+But money is simply a way to show the value of the time, energy, and services you provide.
 It’s okay to want more money.
 It’s okay to not give away your services for free.
 In fact, you do yourself and the other person a disservice if you’re not valuing yourself enough.
 Many of us have trouble asking for a raise, negotiating our prices, and openly admitting we care about money.
 But wanting to sustain yourself is not greed; it’s common sense.

 3. Love Is Painful